BONSAMURAIS/triple-store/competency-questions.md

 PREFIX b: <http://ontology.bonsai.uno/core#>

 SELECT ?ylabel WHERE {

+    # this set of lines look for the agent that is named Generic Power Corporation.
+It
+    # also gets the location, ?l, of the agent, as well as the activity, ?w.
+These are
+    # used to get similar agents.
     ?z a b:agent;
       b:performs ?w;
       b:location ?l;
       rdfs:label "Generic Power Corporation".

+    # Here, we ensure that the activity that the agent ?z is involved in is "Electricity
+    # generation.
     ?w rdfs:label "Electricity Generation".

+    # Then we get the labels, ?ylabel, of all agents that are similar to agent ?z.
     ?y b:performs ?w;
        b:location ?l;
        rdfs:label ?ylabel;

+    # We have to remove the label of the Generic Power Corporation since it also satisfies
+    # the conditions for ?y.
     MINUS { "Generic Power Corporation" }
 }
 ```